 Any Highly Vulnerable development placed within Flood Zone 2 will be required to pass the Exception Test.

-The main access and agress route is affected by flooding, therefore safe access and egress will be required by development, or safe refuge provided if evacuation is not possible during a flood.
-Climate change may increase the extent of surface water and fluvial flooding in the future and have the potential to affect routes.
+Although the main access and agress route is affected by flooding, there is an alternative route via Ferrers Road.
+However, climate change may increase the extent of surface water and fluvial flooding in the future and have the potential to affect routes.